Best Chateaux in the Loire Valley

 3) Chateau de Chaumont

-South of Cheverny, along the river in Chaumont-Sur-Loire, lies my second favorite chateau in the Loire Valley: Chateau de Chaumont.
-I absolutely loved its large, round turrets ~ & found the grounds charming as well (there’s a HUGE garden to the left, after you enter, which deserves a 45-minute walk-through on its own)!
+South of Cheverny, along the river in Chaumont-Sur-Loire, lies my second favorite chateaux in the Loire Valley: Chateau de Chaumont.
+I loved its large, round turrets, & found the grounds extremely charming: there’s a HUGE garden to the left, after you enter, which deserves a 45-minute walk-through on its own.
+Avid gardeners will LOVE it here.
 Chaumont is small enough to be charming, yet grand enough to make an impression.
-For my taste, I thought it was just right ~ & many of its interior rooms are still intact, making for an interesting (& fairly quick), 20-minute walk-through.
+For my taste, I thought it was just right ~ & many of its interior rooms are still intact, making for an interesting & fairly quick, 20-minute walk-through.

-From Chateau de La Rozelle (my accommodations), Chaumont was an easy, 25-minute drive, on quiet country roads ~ so La Rozelle is still my choice here for a lovely, nearby chateau accommodation.
+From Chateau de La Rozelle (my accommodations), Chaumont was an easy, 25-minute drive, on quiet country roads ~ so La Rozelle is still my choice here for a lovely, nearby castle accommodation.

 Distinguishing Feature: Its story-book exterior with numerous turrets, perfectly framed by cypress trees.